 Wheat is the cornerstone of any long-term food pantry.
 You just have to decide what form of wheat fills that niche.
-The majority of my survival wheat is wheat berries (whole wheat kernels), not flour, because they offer superior flexibility, shelf-life, and nutrition.
+Most of my survival wheat is wheat berries (whole wheat kernels), not flour because wheat offers superior flexibility, shelf-life, and nutrition.

 Wheat berries are superior to flour for long-term storage.
-Cook them whole, eat them like a porridge, sprout them for greens, or plant them in the garden.
+Cook wheat whole, sprout it for greens, or plant it in the garden.
 Wheat berries are less processed, more nutritious, and have decades more shelf-life than flour.
 Bleached all-purpose flour is readily available, less expensive than wheat, and can be used for baking.

 Flour is a convenient food that should be incorporated and rotated through your food pantry, but I would argue it’s not as flexible as wheat.
 That said, flour may fit your personal needs for long-term storage.
-Let’s consider both wheat and flour characteristics to help you decide the best fit for your situation.
+Let’s consider wheat and flour characteristics to help you decide the best fit for your situation.

 Re-packaging Wheat Berries & Flour

-For maximum shelf-life in long-term storage, both wheat berries and flour need to be repackaged from store packaging.
+For maximum shelf-life in long-term storage, wheat berries and flour must be repackaged from store packaging.
 So it’s a tie when it comes to the hassle of repackaging.
 Once you learn how to do it, re-packaging food into Oxygen-free storage food is fun and rewarding.

 Why Repackage Wheat For Long-term Storage?

-Wheat and flour are repackaged because store-bought packaging doesn’t protect them from food spoilers like oxygen, bugs, and moisture.
+Wheat and flour are repackaged into oxygen-free containers like Mylar bags or #10 cans to protect food from spoilers like oxygen, bugs, and moisture.

-The best “Do It Yourself” method for repackaging berries and flour are food-grade buckets lined with Mylar bags and sufficient oxygen absorbers to create an Oxygen-free environment.
-For a 5-gallon bucket lined with an 18×24 Mylar bag, you want to use 2000cc worth of oxygen absorber(s).
+The best “Do It Yourself” method for repackaging berries and flour is food-grade buckets lined with Mylar bags and sufficient oxygen absorbers to create an oxygen-free environment.
+For a 5-gallon bucket of wheat lined with an 18×24 Mylar bag, you want to use 2000cc worth of oxygen absorption.

 Avoid using just food-grade buckets without Mylar bags because lid seals fail over time, and plastic is not a true oxygen barrier.
 Also, food-grade plastics can be used down the line for other food-grade purposes like fermenting or carrying water.